joshuaju/COYOTE/README.md

  1. train COYOTE using the organisation, utility and negative instances feature tables,
  2. validate COYOTE against the validation feature tables

+        results are saved to the accuracy file and to the "ll_data" directory

  3. predict the labels of the large dataset

-The result of step 2 are saved to the accuracy file, the result of step 3 to the prediction_file.
+        results are saved to the prediction_file.

+You may omit the --prediction_file flag to only perform step 1 and 2.

 NOTE: Predicting the large dataset required more than 8GB of RAM (i.e. my Laptop has 8GB and will exit with a memory error).